r-spatialecology/landscapemetrics/README.md

 ### Utility functions

-**landscapemetrics** further provides functions to visualize landscapes as labelled patches and functions to select and analyse metrics you calculated with the package.
+**landscapemetrics** further provides functions to visualize landscapes as labeled patches and functions to select and analyse metrics you calculated with the package.

 Important building blocks of the package are exported to help facilitate